Ficool

 Zero leaned in closer, gripping his chin and forcing their gazes to meet.

-Eyes gleaming with twisted delight met dread-filled ones.
+Eyes that gleamed with twisted delight met dread-filled ones.

 "You do understand what I'm saying, don't you?"